junxit/us-congress-bills-110/bill.md

 - **(a)** *Short title* This section may be cited as the “Dr. James Allen Veteran Vision Equity Act”.
 - **(b)** *Enhanced compensation* Section 1160(a)(1) of title 38, United States Code, is amended—
   - **(1)** by striking “blindness” both places it appears and inserting “impairment of vision”; and
-  - **(2)** by inserting before the semicolon at the end the following: “, where the impairment in each eye is to a visual acuity of 20/200 or less or of a peripheral field loss of 20 degrees or less”.
+  - **(2)** by inserting before the semicolon at the end the following: “, where the impairment in each eye is to a visual acuity of 20/200 or less or of a peripheral field of 20 degrees or less”.

 ## § 2.
 Use of National Directory of New Hires for income verification purposes for certain veterans benefits